Notepreocupes/hello-world/README.md

 # hello-world

 A description of my project

-This is my first project on Github
+This is my first project on Githubs